General Dentistry

 Can you take them out?

 Wisdom teeth vary in how easy they are to extract, with teeth that are deeply impacted needing oral surgery to remove them.
-We don’t take on the most complex cases, but we certainly do treat a good proportion of them, with our dentist <Nerijus Zilius> particularly competent in the more tricky cases requiring a degree of oral surgery.
+We don’t take on the most complex cases, but we certainly do treat a good proportion of them, with our dentist particularly competent in the more tricky cases requiring a degree of oral surgery.
 This makes us able to treat a greater proportion of difficult wisdom tooth extractions than most dental practices.

 The alternative to extraction at your dentist is to have your wisdom teeth removed at a hospital.
 This means you will join the back of a waiting list and could be waiting as long as two years for your operation.
 With us you’ll have your wisdom teeth removed quickly with our standard expertise and relaxed feel.
 Our principal dentist <Paul Fitzsimmons> has treated around 2,000 cases in total so you can be confident that you are in safe hands.